hanjinda/LEAM-reorganize/README.md

    * `python connectLEAMsite.py <username> <password>

-:smile: This is so cool!
+:smile: This is NOT cool!
 --------------------